MedicalJewel105/bedrock-render-offsets-generator/README.md

 # How to use

 Warning: This script requires [Pillow](https://pypi.org/project/Pillow/) library.
+You will need to run `pip install -r requirements.txt` in the directory of this script.
 Clone this repository and run `main.py`.
-It should ask you to open your texture file, if not - rerun the script.
+It should ask you to open your texture file, if not - re-run the script.
 You can see the result in terminal or in render_offsets.json file in the same folder script is.